thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ### Child expressions

-In addition to attributes, JavaScript expressions can also be used as children in JSX tags.
+In addition to an attribute value, the result of JavaScript expressions can also be the child of a JSX tag.
 These expressions use the exact same curly brace `{}` notation.

 ```jsx
 const food = 'Cheese';